 Of the 9 European countries we visited, I’m afraid I’d have to rank Göteborg towards the bottom of the list.
-Like Helsinki, it was a lovely city, with friendly and welcoming people, but it was also a bit… ordinary.
-Perhaps it didn’t help that we were supposed to go to Stockholm, the capital, but that was thwarted by a Swedish royal getting married there that day and we were a tad salty about it.
-Apparently, the cruise line believed that the traffic and congestion in Stockholm, by far the largest city in Sweden, would be way too much.
-Therefore they diverted the ship to Göteborg, Sweden’s second-largest city.
+Like Helsinki, it was a lovely, lovely city, with friendly and welcoming people, but it was also a bit… ordinary.
+It didn’t help that we were supposed to go to Stockholm, the capital, and were extremely excited about it, but that was thwarted by a Swedish royal getting married there that day.
+Apparently, the cruise line believed that the traffic and congestion in Stockholm, which is by far the largest city in Sweden, would be way too much.
+Therefore, they diverted the ship to Göteborg, which is Sweden’s second-largest city.

 We saw and were told about many bridges throughout Göteborg, but the main star was Osthyveln, aka “The Cheese Slicer”.
-It’s named as such because it’s so low that everyone must practically get on the floor of the boat, crouching down as far as possible, otherwise you will get whacked and very hurt.
+It earned its nickname because it’s so ridiculously low that everyone must practically get on the floor of the boat, crouching down as far as possible, to keep from getting whacked and very hurt.
 I want those who cannot get on the floor easily and quickly to know this about this particular tour/tour company.

 Lastly, we learned about Stora Nygatan 17 ½, which is an unofficial address location in the Inom Vallgraven district.
 It’s the only address in all of Göteborg that does not have a complete street number.
 When the two houses built at 17 and 17 ½ were discovered to be sister properties, one plot but two homes, it was too late, as the addresses were already issued.
 Therefore it remained 17 ½.
 Today it is occupied by a psychiatric clinic.

 After the boat ride, we walked down Kungsportsavenyn, or “The Avenue”, which is the main street in Göteborg.
 Here is where we found out how wild and fun Swedish people can be.
 First, we ran into my very first (and ever) flash mob, which consisted of about 50 young girls and one, single dude.
 They ran up and suddenly began performing a choreographed dance to Justin Biebers “Baby” (so 2011), with one girl wearing an American flag jacket holding the boombox.
 It was so entertaining, perplexing, and mind boggling, because you hear about flash mobs and see videos of them every so often, but rarely do you encounter one in real life.
-I also didn’t understand why the American flag jacket, particularly because Bieber is Canadian and this happened in Sweden.
-I just put it in the “life’s forever unanswered mysteries” box!
+I also didn’t understand why the American flag jacket, particularly because Bieber is Canadian.
+I just put it in the “life’s forever unanswered mysteries” box.

 Second, after moving on from our flash mob experience, we ran into two men who were “celebrating a bachelor’s party”.
 I put it in quotes because I’ve never seen a bachelor’s party celebrated in such a fashion!
 For one, there was only two of them, and two, the prospective groom was wearing boxers, fishnet stockings, a gimp mask, a blonde wig, had a cup in his waistband and a beer duct-taped to his hand… all while being walked on a leash tied to his ankle by his normally dressed friend.
 He had something written on his shirt in Swedish, but I we never found out what it said.
 Based on the overall get-up, I assume it had something to do with “whipping” and “money”.
 It was a little hard to understand them because of the language barrier, but I’m 99% sure the “handler” said it was the “gimp’s” bachelor party.
 If you wanted to whip him with his whip, you could drop a few krona in his pants-cup and go to town.
 Whatever they were doing, they were super nice and let us take pictures with them.